-Strong publicised measures, sanctions and penalties (encourage Member States to apply extradition) should be introduced against all parties that are involved in deliberate API fraud and/or deliberate, severe API non-compliance.
+Strong publicised measures, sanctions and penalties should be introduced against all parties that are involved in deliberate API fraud and/or deliberate, severe API non-compliance.

-i.
-Introduction of a licensing system for middlemen, such as traders, brokers j.
-Clarify the legal liability of Qualified Persons
+9. Introduction of a licensing system for middlemen, such as traders, brokers

-Legislation should be enacted to enable the licensing of API supply chain middlemen (such as traders, brokers, importers and distributors) that operate in the supply chain between the producers of APIs and the suppliers of medicines, with the intention that they will be subject to the full enforcement of the law, to include Internet-based fraud.
+Legislation should be enacted to enable the licensing of API supply chain middlemen (such as traders, brokers, importers and distributors) that operate in the supply chain between the producers of the full enforcement of the law.